philpagel/ET44.py/tools/fwupdater/README.md

 [![works on my machine badge](https://cdn.jsdelivr.net/gh/nikku/works-on-my-machine@v0.4.0/badge.svg)](https://github.com/nikku/works-on-my-machine)

 I.e. I can reliably flash my ET4410 LCR meter using a PL2303 USB-to-Serial adapter and this tool on LINUX.
+Some other people have used it successfully on Windows.

 This is a re-write of my original Python script (with the help of AI).
 Providing a binary instead of a script should make it easier for non-programmers to run this without having to install any dependencies.
-I currently provide binaries for LINUX and WINDOWS.
+I currently provide binaries for LINUX, WINDOWS and MacOS.

 ## Installation